Owen Wolff: Club career

+After the 2025 season, Wolff was named Austin's Offensive Player of the Year based on his seven goals and twelve assists across all competitions.
+Five days later, Austin extended Wolff's contract through June 2030 under the MLS U22 Initiative.

 International career

 Owen Wolff received his first national team call up with the USMNT U19 team for the June friendlies earning his first cap against Norway.
 He received his second call up for USMNT U19 team during the Slovenia Nation's Cup in September 2022.
 Getting his second USMNT U19 start against Croatia, Owen scored his first international goal before receiving his second yellow of the game and being dismissed.
 In March 2023, Owen was selected for the USMNY U-20 team's March friendlies in preparation for the 2023 FIFA U-20 World Cup.
 Owen had two appearances and one goal during his three-game stint with the U-20 team.
 Wolff was called into the U-20 squad once again on May 10, 2023, for the 2023 FIFA U-20 World Cup.

 Personal

-Owen is the youngest son of former USMNT, and one of the professional soccer players, in the early years of MLS, Josh Wolff.
-Also, he is the younger brother of soccer player Tyler Wolff.
+Owen is the middle son of former USMNT and early MLS forward Josh Wolff.
+He is the younger brother of soccer player Tyler Wolff.
 They are of Filipino descent on their mother's side.